State AGs looking into JPMorgan data breach

 NEW YORK (AP) — The attorneys general of Illinois and Connecticut will look into a breach of JPMorgan Chase's computer servers.

-The office of Illinois Attorney General Lisa Madigan said Friday it will investigate the breach and will work with the office of Connecticut Attorney General George Jepsen.
-Jepsen's office says it has been in touch with JPMorgan Chase since August.
-The New York bank said Aug.
-28 that it was working with law enforcement officials to look into a possible cyberattack.
+The office of Illinois Attorney General Lisa Madigan says it will investigate the breach and will work with the office of Connecticut Attorney General George Jepsen.
+Jepsen's office says it has been in touch with JPMorgan since the breach was first disclosed.